 Add Inline Photos and Clipart

 Another way you can adorn your file folder labels is by adding clipart or photos not as background images but before (or after) text.
 Just insert pictures from the Insert tab of the Ribbon, either photographs or clipart.
-You can even copy and paste things like emoji from other applications.
+You can even copy and paste things like emojis from other applications.